maciejkula/glove-python/readme.md

 ## Installation
 1. Clone this repository.
-2. Make sure you have the following packages installed:
-   - `numpy`
-   - `scipy`
-   - `cython`
-   - for running the examples, `gensim`.
-   - On OSX, you'll need to install `gcc` for `OpenMP` support.
+2. Make sure you have a compiler that supports `OpenMP` and `C++11`.
+On OSX, you'll need to install `gcc` from `brew` or `ports`.
 The setup script uses `gcc-4.9`, but you can probably change that.
-3. Run `make all` to compile the cython files.
+3. Run `python setup.py develop` to install in development mode; `python setup.py install` to install normally.
+4. `from glove import Glove, Corpus` should get you started.

 ## Usage
 Producing the embeddings is a two-step process: creating a co-occurrence matrix from the corpus, and then using it to produce the embeddings.
 The `Corpus` class helps in constructing a corpus from an interable of tokens; the `Glove` class trains the embeddings (with a sklearn-esque API).